Power Slap: Rules

 Power Slap, which has been licensed by the Nevada State Athletic Commission, uses rules similar to those established by other slap fighting leagues.
-After a coin toss to decide who goes first, the first striker has a time limit of 30 seconds to deliver an open-handed slap to the opponent.
+After a coin toss to decide who goes first, the first striker has a time limit of 60 seconds to deliver an open-handed slap to the opponent.
 Slaps must be below the eye but above the chin, without leading with the palm such that all hand to face contact takes place at the same time.
 Those being slapped may not flinch, raise their shoulder or tuck in their chins.
-After being slapped, the slapped competitor then has 30 seconds to recover and get back into position before it's their turn to slap.
-Fights which don't end in a knock out and go three rounds go to the judges' decision, using a 10-point system with judging based on slap striker effectiveness as the slap receivers reaction and recovery time.
+After being slapped, the slapped competitor then has 60 seconds to recover before they get back into position prior to their turn to slap.
+Fights which do not end in a knock out and go three rounds go to the judges' decision, using a 10-point system with judging based on slap strikers' effectiveness as well as the slap receivers' reaction and recovery time.
+Title bouts are five rounds and in the event of a draw, there will be an extra round to determine the winner of the bout.

-Fighters are seprated into diffrent weight and gender divisions similar to other combat sports.
+Participants are separated by weight and gender.